turingschool-examples/scrabble/README.markdown

 # Scrabble

-Work on the sample exercise defined below for 1 hour.
+Work on the sample exercise defined below for 2 hours.

 As you work, you may:

-* Ask questions of your facilitator
+* Ask clarifying questions of your facilitator
 * Reference external public resources (ie: Google, Ruby API, etc)
 * Use the tooling most comfortable to you (Editor/IDE, testing framework, support tools like Guard, etc)

-As you work, you should not:
+As you work, you should **not**:

 * Copy code snippets other than those present in this description
 * Seek live support from individuals other than your facilitator
+* Use past projects to use as guides/examples

 ## Preparation